 EEO and Title IX Statement

-The Hempfield Area School District is an equal opportunity educational institution and will not discriminate on the basis of race, color, national origin, sex, age or handicap/disability in its activities, educational programs or employment practices as required by Title VI, Title IX, and Section 504.
+The Hempfield Area School District is an equal opportunity educational institution and will not discriminate on the basis of race, color, age, creed, religion, sex, sexual orientation, ancestry, national origin, marital status, genetic information, pregnancy or handicap/disability in its activities, educational programs or employment practices as required by Title VI, Title IX, and Section 504.
 Publication of this statement is in accordance with state and federal laws including Title IX of the Educational Amendments of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990.
 Information regarding civil rights or grievance procedures or inquiries regarding compliance with Title IX or Section 504 of the Rehabilitation Act of 1973 may be directed to the Supervisor of Pupil Services, Title IX Coordinator (Students) at 724-850-2229 or the Director of Human Resources (Staff) at 724-850-2222 at Hempfield Area School District, 4347 Route 136, Greensburg, PA 15601.

 For more information, please contact:

 Greensburg, PA 15601